Net zero for business explained

 See how British Gas business and Centrica Business Solutions can provide the step-by-step support and expertise you need to deliver on your commercial and sustainability goals:

-Related posts
+Related articles

 8 steps to creating your sustainable energy strategy

-The views, opinions and positions expressed within the British Gas Business Blog are those of the author alone and do not represent those of British Gas.
+The views, opinions and positions expressed within the British Gas business Blog are those of the author alone and do not represent those of British Gas.
 The accuracy, completeness and validity of any statements made within this blog are not guaranteed.
 British Gas accepts no liability for any errors, omissions or representations.
-The copyright in the content within the British Gas Business Blog belongs to the authors of such content and any liability with regards to infringement of intellectual property rights remains with them.
+The copyright in the content within the British Gas business Blog belongs to the authors of such content and any liability with regards to infringement of intellectual property rights remains with them.
 See the Fuel mix used to generate our electricity.
 Read about making a complaint about your business energy.